kassiwu/kexian_portfolio/README.md

 ## [Project 1: TaylorFit (Collaborative Project)](www.taylorfit-rsa.com)
 ![](/images/TaylorFit.png)

-This is a web application that serves as a data analytics tool utilizing multivariable polynomial regression models and allows users to create a predictive model from a numerical dataset.
+This is a data analytics tool that serves as a data analytics tool utilizing multivariable polynomial regression models and allows users to create a predictive model from a numerical dataset.

 #### Use Cases / Examples
 * Plant Growth - Predicting Crop Yield